+'''

 class pyomo.contrib.parmest.scenariocreator.ScenarioCreator(pest, solvername)

+Bases: object

 Create scenarios from parmest.

+Parameters

 • pest (Estimator) - the parmest object

-'''

 • solvername (str) - name of the solver (e.g. "ipopt")

 ScenariosFromBoostrap(addtoSet, numtomake, seed=None)

 Creates new self.
 Scenarios list using the experiments only.

 Parameters

 • addtoSet (ScenarioSet) - the scenarios will be added to this set

 • numtomake (int) - number of scenarios to create

 ScenariosFromExperiments(addtoSet)

 Creates new self.
 Scenarios list using the experiments only.

 Parameters

 addtoSet (ScenarioSet) - the scenarios will be added to this set

 Returns

 a ScenarioSet

 class pyomo.contrib.parmest.scenariocreator.ScenarioSet(name)

 Bases: object

 Class to hold scenario sets

 Args: name (str): name of the set (might be "")

 ScenarioNumber(scennum)

 Returns the scenario with the given, zero-based number

 ScensIterator()

 Usage: for scenario in ScensIterator()

 addone(scen)

 Add a scenario to the set

 Parameters

 scen (ParmestScen) - the scenario to add

-append_bootstrap_theta)
+append_bootstrap (bootstrap theta)

 Append a boostrap theta df to the scenario set; equally likely

 Parameters

 boostrap_theta (dataframe) - created by the bootstrap

 Note: this can be cleaned up a lot with the list becomes a df,

 which is why I put it in the ScenarioSet class.

-write csv(filename)
+write_csv(filename)

-write a csv file with the scenarios in the set
+write a csy file with the scenarios in the set

 Parameters

 filename (str) - full path and full name of file

-graphics

-pyomo.contrib.parmest.graphics.fit_kde_dist(theta_values)

-Fit a Gaussian kernel-density distribution to theta values

-Parameters

-theta_values (DataFrame) - Theta values, columns = variable names

-Return type

-scipy.stats.gaussian_kde distribution

 '''